 Results of the research projects are published in the series Winter Navigation Research Reports.
 The publications are available through Traficom's website .

-Finnish Transport and Communications Agency (Traficom), Finnish Transport Infrastructure Agency, Swedish Maritime Authority (SMA) and the Swedish Transport Agency invite research institutions to apply for financing for winter navigation research projects for 2020.
-The special research topics for 2020 are towing arrangements of merchant vessels.
-Applications should be submitted using the provided form no later than 13.9.2019 to Traficom and SMA.
+Finnish Transport and Communications Agency (Traficom), Finnish Transport Infrastructure Agency, Swedish Maritime Authority (SMA) and the Swedish Transport Agency invite research institutions to apply for financing for winter navigation research projects for 2021.
+Applications should be submitted using the provided form no later than 13.9.2020 to Traficom and SMA.

 Regulations concerning ice classes